unicef/publicgoods-toolkit/policy.md

 standard](https://digitalpublicgoods.net/standard/) are listed in UNICEF's [GitHub repository](https://github.com/unicef/publicgoods-candidates/blob/main/docs/licenses.md).
-All of these open source licenses have in common the basic permissions to run, copy, modify, and distribute the software, including AI models.
+All of these open-source licenses have in common the basic permissions to run, copy, modify, and distribute the software, including AI models.
 They each try to create a collaborative commons and a shared pool of value.
 For all that these licenses differ from each other,